- What is the Join Family Long Stay Visa?

 - Researchers who are in Ireland under a Hosting Agreement.

-If you are not sure whether your family member in Ireland is eligible to sponsor you, consult our lawyers.
+If you are not sure whether your family member in Ireland is eligible to sponsor you, consult our experts.